singleron-RD/CeleScope/docs/fusion/star_fusion.md

 `--debug` If this argument is used, celescope may output addtional file for debugging.

-`--fusion_genomeDir` fusion gene STAR index genome directory
+`--fusion_genomeDir` fusion gene STAR index genome directory.